For immediate release

 In November 2017, U.S. Term Limits had more than 50 pledge signers in Congress.
 USTL President Philip Blumel commented on the pledges saying, “Strong support of term limits shows that there are individuals who are willing to put self-interest aside to follow the will of the people.
 America needs a Congress that will be served by citizen legislators, not career politicians.”

 The U.S. Term Limits Amendment Pledge is provided to every announced candidate for federal office.
-It reads, “I pledge that as a member of Congress I will co-sponsor and vote for the U.S. Term Limits amendment of three (3) House terms and two (2) House terms and no longer limit.”
+It reads, “I pledge that as a member of Congress I will co-sponsor and vote for the U.S. Term Limits amendment of three (3) House terms and two (2) Senate terms and no longer limit.”
 The U.S. Term Limits Constitutional Amendment has been introduced in both the U.S. House by Senator Ted Cruz (R-TX) and the House of Representatives by Representative Ron DeSantis (R-FL).